-LEVEL II - PBIS BEHAVIOR RESPONSES
+LEVEL II - BEHAVIOR RESPONSES

 Level II offenses are intermediate acts of misconduct that are more serious or disruptive examples of the offenses in Level I. Level II also includes repeated acts of misconduct from level I and acts directed against people or property that do not seriously endanger the health or safety of others.
+Students may be brought in the office while these behaviors are being investigated and may not be allowed to return to class until disciplinary consequences are determined.
 All disciplinary actions are subject to administrative discretion.